 Knowledge is power, share this article

 When will Crunch Fitness reopen in NYC?

 Date: Crunch reopened most NYC locations on September 2nd.

 Membership cost: You can use the Crunch website to get a one-day free trial at one of their locations.
-For access to all clubs, a membership is $98/month and about $75/month for one location.
-These prices include a 30% discount.
-There is also a $30 enrollment fee.
+For access to all clubs, membership is $111.75/month and about $89.25/month for one location.
+These prices include a 25% discount.
+The $25 enrollment fee is being temporarily waved.

 When will Planet Fitness reopen in NYC?